5T33Z0/Clover-Crate/Utilities/README.md

 - [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/) – App for downloading current macOS, creating an USB Installer and changing the Update Seed which can help resolving issues with system updates
 - [**ssdtPRGen**](https://github.com/Piker-Alpha/ssdtPRGen.sh) – Python Script to generate a SSDT for Power Management (for oler Intel CPUs)

+### macOS Monterey
+- [**GeForce Kepler Patcher**](https://github.com/chris1111/Geforce-Kepler-patcher) – Tool for bringing back NVIDIA GeForce Drivers for GPUs of the Kepler family which have been removed from macOS 12.
+- [**Intel HD 4000 Patcher**](https://github.com/chris1111/Patch-HD4000-Monterey) – Tool for installing Intel HD 4000 iGPU drivers which have been removed from macOS 12.

 ### Cross-Platform
 - [**Python Installer**](https://www.python.org/downloads/) – Necessary for running a lot of the python-based tools in this list
 - [**SSDTTime**](https://github.com/corpnewt/SSDTTime) – Python-based Tool for dumping DSDT and automated ACPI Hotpatch generation